Paink64/HPC-AI-Resources/Personal-Computer-Ethical-AI.md

 ✅ Notice that all males were hired, and all females were rejected—the dataset is biased!

+🎯 Challenge: Make your own *intentionally biased* dataset.
+Try adding only one female and make her always rejected.
+Or create a world where AI only hires people named "Zorg." 🤖🚫

+💡 Extra Tip: Edit the `data = {...}` section and see how badly AI can behave when trained on unfair data!

 ## 📌 **Step 3: Train the Biased AI Model**

 ### **➕🐍 Add a New Code Cell**